nmalkin/multimail/README.md

 If you want to include the recipient's email address, use the placeholder `<0>`.

 #### Recipients file ####
-The recipients file contains the addresses of the recipients and recipient- specific information.
+The recipients file contains the addresses of the recipients and recipient-specific information.
 Fields are separated by commas, and each line denotes a new recipient.
 The first column must contain the recipient's email address.

 For example:

     alice@example.com,Alice,"dinner on Monday"
     bob@example.com,Bob,"lunch on Tuesday"

-Note that strings containing spaces must be enclosed on quotes.
+Note that strings containing spaces must be enclosed in quotes.
 (The quotes won't be part of the message sent.)
 There is currently no support for newlines.

 #### Configuration file ####